Structure configuration

 ],

-.
+};We've configured the MODULE Activity and designated the PAGE Activity as a sub-level of MODULE.
 It's important to note that Activities can be recursive.
-This means if we wish to allow the addition of a MODULE
+This means if we wish to allow the addition of a MODULE within another MODULE (essentially enabling sub-modules), we can easily achieve this by adjusting the configuration:

 const SCHEMA = {